SAP/abap-cleaner/docs/usage.md

                         you may use button 'Export...' from the profiles editor to create the file.
     --profiledata       JSON-like content of the cleanup profile to be used.
     --profilename       Name of the cleanup profile to be used, as displayed on the UI.
-                        This includes synchronized team profiles such as 'team A: profile'.
+                        This includes synchronized team profiles such as "team A: profile".
     --last-profile      Use the cleanup profile that was last selected on the UI on this machine.
                         Please provide only one profile option (or none for program defaults).